shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_part1.md

 	batch_classify.py  images  images_224  run.sh  synset_words.txt  lab_part1.sh lab_part2.sh
 	```

 2. Open `lab_part1.sh` with the text editor of your choice.
-These labs will use nano, as its a simple editor.
+These labs will use nano, as it's a simple editor.
 When using nano, remember to use `sudo` to launch it, so you can save your edits.
 Execute `sudo nano lab_part1.sh` to view the contents of the script.

 	The top of the file includes environment and setup commands.
 No changes are needed here.
 	```sh